gbrogni/simple-erp/README.md

 You need to install each project dependencies, so you need to open 2 terminals, one in each folder and run the command npm i in each folder:

+Node version: 18.18.2

-The database are centralized on the docker-compose on the backend folder, so you have to spin it as the first step.
+The database is centralized in the docker-compose file in the backend folder, so you should have Docker on your machine and run it as the first step.

-docker-compose up
+docker-compose up -d

 Then you can run the api and app running in each terminal: